bachnguyen234/cs323-project-4/README.md

 ## Project Overview

 This project implements and benchmarks secure mean computation methods using **Paillier Homomorphic Encryption** and **Shamir’s Secret Sharing (SSS)** as well as **Differential Privacy**.
-The goal is to evaluate the computational efficiency of different privacy-preserving approaches compared to a non-encrypted baseline.
-The analysis measures runtime performance across varying data sizes ($n$) to assess scalability and computational cost.
+The goal is to evaluate the computational efficiency of different privacy-preserving approaches compared to a non-encrypted baseline alongside an implementation of differential privacy.
+The analysis measures runtime performance and accuracy across varying data sizes ($n$) to assess scalability and computational cost.
 All experiments were conducted under consistent parameter settings, with Paillier encryption using a fixed key pair, Shamir’s scheme configured with a constant party count and threshold, and Differential Privacy with a fixed privacy cost of $1.0$.

 ## Project Structure
 The project consists of 3 files (including this README):